A13Xg/Sysinfo-Scraper/README.md

 How to Install:

-1. Download the whole repository as a compressed *.zip* file and then run 'Deploy.bat as Administrator.
+1. Download the whole repository as a compressed *.zip* file and then run 'Scrape.bat' as Administrator.

-***Note: This batch file will not work without Admin priveleges***
+***Note: This batch file will work without Admin priveleges***